OS2mo/postgres-os2mo/README.md

 Suitable for production.

 ### `postgres-os2mo:<pg_version>-<revision>-test`
-Suitable integration tests where
+Suitable integration tests where:
-    * the LoRA OIO data and OS2mo configuration users are upgrades to SUPERUSER and
+* the LoRa OIO data and OS2mo configuration users are upgrades to SUPERUSER and
 * pgTAP is installed.

 ## Environment variables
-For the database containing LoRA OIO data.
+For the database containing LoRa OIO data.
 ```
 DB_NAME
 DB_USER